XVIIarcano/Galileo-Microscope/Mods/Optical/Accessorized focus knob/readme.md

 This modified knob and split ring allow the following:

-- securing the knob with M3x6 screws in lieu of the glue
+- securing the knob with M3x6 screws instead of the glue

 - Attaching a lever to the knob for finer focus

-- Attaching a gear ring, with a matching knob on any protruding vertical post for an even finer focus
+- Attaching a gear ring, with a matching knob on any protruding vertical post for an even finer control

 ## Bill of Materials